-PO1 Knowledge Impartation on Business and Commerce: Acquire, define and recognize the knowledge on commerce, management, taxation, entrepreneurship, advance statistics and research methodology in addressing business and socio- economic issues.
+PO1 Knowledge Impartation on Business and Commerce: Acquire, define and recognize the knowledge on commerce, management, taxation, entrepreneurship, advance statistics and research methodology in addressing business and socio-economic issues.
 PO2 Ability to Pursue Higher Education: Assemble commerce and management knowledge to enhance ability to pursue professional courses in higher education.
-PO3 Problem Identification : Identify, interpret and summarise literatures to analyse several business problems and reaching robust inferences by using professional knowledge.
-PO8 Building Leadership Competence: Preparing students for positions of leadership in business organisations at local, national and international levels.
-PO9 Construction of Life-Long Learning Attitude: Recognize and create an attitude to assume productive roles and inculcate the habit of life-long learning.
-PO10 Innovation and Creativity: Innovate and invent and design new ideas, products, services and methodologies with application of fundamental knowledge.
+PO3 Problem Identification : Identify, interpret and summarize literatures to analyse several business problems and reaching robust inferences by using professional knowledge.
+PO4 Use of Modern Tools and Resources: Generate, design and select appropriate modern tools and techniques in appraising scientific temper to comprehend different business models PO10 Innovation and Creativity: Innovate and invent and design new ideas, products, services and methodologies with application of fundamental knowledge.